Download our app

 Anyone who runs a small or medium-sized business knows that recruiting and retaining top talent is not easy.
 By encouraging applications from people with disabilities, your business can source high-quality applicants.
 You’ll also acquire new skills and a greater diversity of thinking.
 After all, people who have a disability now represent over 1 in 5 of the UK’s working population.2

 Your business could also benefit from retaining a valued employee who acquires an impairment.
 It can be easier than recruiting and training new staff and better for the individual.
-This matters in a world where 83% of people who have a disability weren’t born with it.
+This matters given 80% of people acquire a disability between the ages of 18 and 64.

 But there’s a broader context.
 Small and medium-sized businesses are likely to serve a local customer base that includes people with disabilities.
 By reflecting that diversity, you can better understand and support their needs – particularly as 75% of disabled people and their families say they have taken their custom elsewhere because of poor accessibility and customer service.3 It is vital that businesses feel equipped to support all their employees’ needs.
 Only then can your people fulfil their potential.